ECDA PARTNER OPERATOR SCHEME (POP)

 ECDA aimed to appoint a larger number of POP childcare centres for the new term, compared to the current 250 centres.
 However, the eventual number of operators/centres appointed was contingent on the suitability of the operators/centres to meet the requirements of the POP scheme in providing accessible, affordable and quality preschool services in areas of demand.

 All interested operators, whether new or existing POP, were required to follow the same open competitive process.
-ECDA evaluated all applications objectively and centres must fare well in the evaluation to be appointed or re-appointed onto the next term of the scheme.
+ECDA evaluated all applications objectively and centres must fare well in the evaluation to be appointed or re-appointed onto the next term

 ECDA conducted an open and competitive call for applicants to join the second term of POP.
 ECDA’s selection process took into account the relative suitability of operators and centres against multiple factors such as track record, financial sustainability, accessibility of centres, and local preschool demand.
 The appointment of centres can change from term to term depending on factors such as the other centres offered by applicants and changes in local demand.